-We use Teamup to plan out our course content:
+We use ClickUp to plan out our course content:

 Again, this is a great way to involve your audience.
 What do they want to learn about?

 However, I truly don’t believe this is the case with membership sites.
-I think membership sites are a rising trend that is here to stay, and they are worthy of consideration for most online businesses.
+While membership sites are trending, they’re also here to stay.
+They are worthy of consideration for most online businesses.
 The membership site model is mutually beneficial for both the students and the teacher-creator, and I am a big advocate here.